embrace-io/embrace-docs/content/android/login-embrace-dashboard.md

 ---
-title: "Login to the Embrace Dashboard"
+title: Login to the Embrace Dashboard
 weight: 2
+description: Login to the Embrace dashboard to get started with your Android integration

 ---
 # Getting Started with the Embrace Dashboard

 ## Logging in